 Contractual Redundancy Pay

-If you’re employer has an enhanced redundancy scheme you should be able to calculate the amount you will receive applying the scheme’s formula.
+If your employer has an enhanced redundancy scheme you should be able to calculate the amount you will receive applying the scheme’s formula.
 If you’re not sure if there is enhanced scheme, or you think your employer have offered other employees an enhancement but not you, see if you can get some advice or intelligence from the trade union about custom and practice regarding redundancy payments.

 Employee Tip: Check your Staff Handbook for any redundancy policy.